5% discount for members of British Columbia sheep organizations continues for 2026!

 Fully insured with WorkSafe and private liability insurance.

-You will receive an invoice and payment by e-transfer is preferred but cash or cheque are also accepted.
+Payment by e-transfer is preferred, but cash or cheque are also accepted.

 I enjoy my annual visit with my long term clients as well as meeting new ones.